WSU-cshimizu/ceg4110-group-project-team07/deliverables/design.md

    - The "Search by Area" function should allow users to filter feed content based on specific locations.
 This functionality can include an auto-suggest feature to improve usability.

 4. **Passive Time Display:**
-   - Although the "Time" element is passive, it can later be enhanced to allow sorting or filtering by time.
-For now, it's a static display element that may help users contextualize posts.
+   - Although the "Time" element is passive, it shows time.

 5. **Responsiveness:**
    - The interface should be designed to work across different screen sizes (mobile, tablet, desktop).
 The central placement of the navigation elements ensures ease of access on smaller screens.